 The Missouri Chamber supports the opportunity for small businesses and entrepreneurs to develop and grow their businesses.
-We support programs aimed at increasing access to various types of early-stage capital, improving technological advancements and protecting businesses from the impact of burdensome regulations.
+We support programs aimed at increasing access to various types of early-stage capital, improving technological advancements, and protecting businesses from the impact of burdensome regulations.
+The Chamber also supports policies that encourage entrepreneurs to start their businesses in Missouri and stay in Missouri after the business is established.
 We also support continued funding for the Missouri Technology Corporation.